davidwilliams2661/project/README.md

-# GENEAOLOGY CITATION GENERATOR
+# GENEALOGY CITATION GENERATOR
 #### Video Demo:  <URL HERE>
 #### Description:
     This project is a genealogical citation maker.
 It is designed to be a static Chrome Extention with which users can quickly create citations from genealogical source materials.
-Even though there are plenty of citation makers currently available on the web, this one is specifically for a genealogical citation format that is not found on Easybib et. al...
+Even though there are plenty of citation makers currently available on the web, this one is specifically for a genealogical citation formats that are not found on Easybib et. al...

     The HTML page is composed of several <div> elements, including a drop down menu, some usage instructions, a long list of inputs, a 'Generate Citaiton' button, and finlly the citations themselves.
 The inputs are changed via the drop down menu.
 When the user selects a different source material, it sends the id of that option to a JavaScript function called "showFields".
 This changes the display value of the relevant div (bookFields, imageFields, etc) from 'none' to 'block'.